Genomics-HSE/DAIseg/README.md

 ### 1.1 Create file with general information in significant genome positions of archaic genomes

-Processes a chromosome to create a .BED file with callability coverage statistics calculated in 1000 bp windows.
+Processes a chromosome to create a .BED file with neanderthal callability calculated in 1000 bp windows.
 Output BED Format  is
 Tab-separated values with columns

 ```bash